View this post on Instagram

 Oftentimes you might see collagen and gelatin used interchangeably, but while they come from the same sources – skin, bones, and tissue – they’re not the same thing.

 Collagen is largely found in connective tissue and skin, so when these parts are cooked the collagen breaks down and forms something called gelatin.
-You can find a more detailed breakdown in this guide “What is Collagen for Skin, Hair and Beauty Guide”.

 How is Hydrolyzed Collagen Different?